 The system operating in the school follows agreed procedures laid down in circulars by the Education Authority.
 For a small minority of pupils involved in misdemeanours the initial stage is a verbal warning, followed by punishment exercise(s) and lunchtime detention.
 Continued misbehaviour could lead to referral to Head of Department/Guidance and at this point there is likely to be contact with parents.
-After-school detention may also be organised, after parents have been informed.

-A very few pupils persist in misbehaving beyond this point and in this case referral to a senior member of staff will follow.
+Very few pupils persist in misbehaving beyond this point and in this case referral to a senior member of staff will follow.
 Parents will be invited to the school to discuss the matter so that a suitable solution may be reached.
 Only in an extremely small number of cases will the point be reached where exclusion from school is necessary and it is hoped that, with parental co-operation, recourse to such severe measures rarely will be required.